commoncrawl/cc-notebooks/cc-webgraph-statistics/README.md

 The purpose of this section is to give users some perspective on certain aspects of the web graph, by visualizing them with `pandas` and `matplotlib`.
 Together in the [notebook](topology_stats.ipynb), we will be analyzing the indegree/outdegree frequency distribution of the graph, as well as metrics related to the connected components that appear.
 This was largely inspired by a [document](http://webdatacommons.org/hyperlinkgraph/2012-08/topology.html) developed by University of Mannheim.

+### Interactive web graph

+The interface for interacting with the webgraph is done by using [pyWebGraph](https://pythonhosted.org/pyWebGraph/">pyWebGraph), a front end that interfaces Jython with WebGraph.
+First, before using this interface we must [re-build the string maps](http://law.di.unimi.it/tutorial.php), in order to create a mapping between the node ID (a numerical value), to domain name (and vice versa).
+Once this is established we are able to simply load up the graph into pyWebGraph, and you will be able to traverse the graph interactively.
+This is all covered in the seperate [document](interactive_webgraph.md).

 ### Resources
 https://github.com/commoncrawl/cc-webgraph